danielwalo/eJPT/Checklist.md

 - [ ] Updated host and service tables with new information.

 ## Web applications
-Did the following cycle on all web services until done.

 - [ ] Fingerprinted web server.
 - [ ] Fingerprinted web framework and version. [[Web framework fingerprinting]]